Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Experiments

 Table~\ref{tab:results} lists the performance of the CLIP soups and baselines described above, as well as additional soup variants described in Appendix~\ref{app:learned-soup}.

-To further establish the generality of the model soup, we replicate the CLIP hyperparameter sweep experiment on two image classification tasks from WILDS~\cite{wilds2021}, namely FMoW~\cite{christie2018functional} and iWildCam~\cite{beery2021iwildcam}; Figure~\ref{fig:fmow-iwc} shows results qualitatively similar to our ImageNet experiment, and Appendix~\ref{app:clipdetails} describes experimental details.
+To further establish the generality of the model soup, we replicate the CLIP hyperparameter sweep experiment on two image classification tasks from WILDS~\cite{wilds2021}, namely FMoW~\cite{christie2018functional} and iWildCam~\cite{beery2021iwildcam}.
+Appendix Figure~\ref{fig:fmow-iwc} shows results qualitatively similar to our ImageNet experiment, and Appendix~\ref{app:clipdetails} describes experimental details.

 We report several additional variants and baselines for the experiment described above.
 In Appendix~\ref{app:moreinits} we present results for different hyperparameter sweeps and fine-tuning initializations, when fine-tuning CLIP on ImageNet.
 For instance, we try a $\emph{standard grid}$ search which is similar to the grid search described for ALIGN above, and an $\emph{extreme grid}$ search which includes solutions fine-tuned with extreme hyperparameters that result in badly performing models (details in Appendix~\ref{app:clipdetails}).
-Moreover, Appendix~\ref{app:baselines} compares model soups with additional baselines, including distillation from an ensemble as in~\cite{hinton2014dark}, models which apply weight-averaging along their trajectory, and sharpness aware minimization~\cite{foret2021sharpnessaware}.
+Moreover, Appendix~\ref{app:baselines} compares model soups with additional baselines, including distillation from an ensemble as in~\citet{hinton2014dark}, exponential moving averaging~\cite{szegedy2016rethinking}, stochastic weight averaging~\cite{izmailov2018averaging}, and sharpness aware minimization~\cite{foret2021sharpnessaware}.

 We highlight a few interesting takeaways from these experiments: (1) The greedy soup outperforms the best individual model---with no extra training and no extra compute during inference, we were able to produce a better model.
 (2) While the uniform soup can outperform the best individual model, we only observe this when all individual models achieve high accuracy (e.g., when fine-tuning ALIGN in Figure~\ref{fig:teaser}); unlike the examples in Figure~\ref{fig:error}, there can be an error barrier between fine-tuned models.
 We mainly observe this when fine-tuning with high learning rates (this is illustrated in Appendix~\ref{app:error}, Figure~\ref{fig:errorbig}).
 However, these high learning rate models also have a lower accuracy, and are therefore excluded by the greedy soup.